21 Best Things To Do In Valladolid, Mexico

 Hit up the quirky Casa de los Venados

 Casa de los Venados is actually a private home that doubles up as a museum.
-Opening its doors to the public every day, this is a cultural center that’s decorated in a colorful collection of Mexican folk art.
-With over 3,000 pieces on display, Casa de los Venados (“House of the Deer”) claims to be home to the largest private collection of folk art in Mexico.
+Opening its doors to the public every day, this is a cultural center that’s decorated with a colorful collection of Mexican folk art.

 Valladolid Mexico